halflemonpie/FriedRiceKingdom_Backend/search.md

    }
    ```

-6. Now let's look at out filter function for this method
+6. Now let's look at our filter function for this method

    ```js
    const handleNameFilter = (e) => {